 - International narcotics traffickers

-It also includes anyone engaged in certain activities like transnational organized crime and the proliferation of weapons of mass destruction.
+OFAC targets include anyone engaged in certain activities like transnational organized crime, including narcotics trafficking, and the proliferation of weapons of mass destruction.
 OFAC acts under the executive order of Presidential wartime and national emergency powers to freeze assets under U.S. jurisdiction.
+OFAC helps enforce financial crimes like anti-money laundering (AML) regulations.

 The Office of Foreign Assets Control has been delegated regulatory responsibility by the Secretary of the Treasury to develop, administer, and manage U.S. sanctions programs.
 Many of these regulations are based on United Nations and other global mandates and thus, are multilateral in scope.
 This means, enforcing these sanctions involves direct cooperation with allied governments.